-In Figure 1 (c), we demonstrate the influence of first-stage sample size $m$ on the generalization performance, where we use the second-stage sample size $n= 500$, and variances of noises $\sigma_1^2=3, \sigma_2^2=0.05$.
-To further indicate the decay rate of generalization error w.r.t. the increase of $m$, we display the inverse of test-set MSE w.r.t. $\log$ of first-stage sample size $m$ in Figure 1 (d).
-We can observe that the generalization error decays at a rate around $O((\log m)^{-1})$, i.e., a polynomial rate on $\log m$, this coincides with the learning rates derived in Section \ref{section4}.
-Such polynomial rates on $\log m$ come from the unsatisfying rates of approximating nonlinear smooth functionals due to the curse of dimensionality.
-In order to achieve a generalization error $\epsilon$, we need to have $O(e^{1/\epsilon})$ first-stage sample size which is extremely large when $\epsilon$ is small.
-Therefore, it is an important issue to study under which circumstances we can overcome such curse of dimensionality for functional data.
+In Figure \ref{figures}(c), we illustrate the effect of the first-stage sample size $m$ on generalization performance, where the second-stage sample size is fixed at $n=500$, and the noise variances are set to $\sigma_1^2=3$ and $\sigma_2^2=0.05$.
+To further highlight the decay rate of the generalization error with respect to increasing $m$, we plot the inverse of the test-set MSE against the $\log$ of the first-stage sample size $m$ in Figure \ref{figures}(d).
+From this, we observe that the generalization error decreases at a rate of approximately $O((\log m)^{-1})$, which corresponds to a polynomial rate in $\log m$.
+This observation aligns with the learning rates established in Section \ref{section4}.
+Such polynomial rates in $\log m$ arise from the curse of dimensionality while approximating nonlinear smooth functionals.
+Therefore, it is crucial to investigate the conditions under which this curse of dimensionality can be mitigated for functional data.

-Finally, we consider the effect of noises in observations of input functions and responses on generalization performance, the change of test-set MSE loss w.r.t. the variances of the Gaussian noises in observations of input functions and responses are presented in Figure 1 (c) and Figure 1 (d) respectively, where we use the first-stage sample size $m= 4000$ and the second-stage sample size $n= 500$, the variances of noises in responses are fixed as $\sigma_2^2=0$ for Figure 1 (c), and variances of noises in input functions are fixed as $\sigma_1^2=0$ for Figure 1 (d).
-It is quite interesting to notice that in both cases, the generalization error increases almost linearly w.r.t. the variances of the Gaussian noise in the observations.
-It could be further study to derive theoretical illustrations on such phenomenon.
-This also indicates that with kernel embedding as a pre-smoothing method, our functional net is quite robust to the noises in the observations of input functions, even when the second-stage sample size is not that large.
+Next, we analyze the impact of noise in the observations of input functions and responses on generalization performance.
+The variation in test-set MSE loss with respect to the variances of Gaussian noise in the observations of input functions and responses is depicted in Figure \ref{figures}(e) and Figure \ref{figures}(f), respectively.
+For this simulation, we set the first-stage sample size to $m= 4000$ and the second-stage sample size to $n= 500$.
+In Figure \ref{figures}(e), the variances of noise in responses are fixed at $\sigma_2^2=0$, while in Figure \ref{figures}(f), the variances of noise in input functions are fixed at $\sigma_1^2=0$.
+Interestingly, in both scenarios, we observe that the generalization error increases almost linearly with the variances of Gaussian noise in the observations.
+This phenomenon prompts further theoretical exploration to offer a rigorous explanation.
+Moreover, it underscores that employing kernel embedding as a pre-smoothing technique imparts a certain level of robustness to KEFNN against observational noise in both input functions and responses.